Last Updated on February 15, 2022 by Anne-Marie

-● Use my Vegan Sour Cream recipe as a substitute for the sour cream.
+● Use my Vegan Tofu Sour Cream Recipe as a substitute for the sour cream.

 ● Find a vegan or dairy free cream cheese to use instead of the regular cream cheese.

 Check the label to make sure the taco seasoning you use doesn’t have any dairy in it.
 You can also use my Homemade Taco Seasoning Mix.

 Here are some favorite toppings and ingredient suggestions to make this taco dip even more tasty!

 ● Guacamole – use instead of the avocado.
 This comes in handy if you can’t find ripe avocados at your grocery store and don’t want to deal with the frozen avocados.

 ● Cheese – use other varieties of shredded cheese like sharp cheddar cheese, spicy pepper jack, Monterey Jack, crumbled queso fresco, or a combination of two or more.

 ● Yogurt – Substitute a no fat Greek yogurt instead of sour cream.

 ● Corn – use canned (and drained) or thawed frozen corn.

 ● Salsa – thick and chunky salsa would be a tasty substitution for the diced tomatoes.
 Drain the salsa in a fine mesh colander so your dip doesn’t get soggy.

 ● Bell peppers – a layer of chopped red, yellow or green bell peppers adds a dash of color.
 Bell peppers can be served raw or sautéed.

 Making the ultimate Cinco de Mayo party

 Having a Cinco de Mayo party?
 This taco layer dip makes a great addition to your celebration and goes well with all kinds of Mexican recipes.

 If you’re looking for another easy appetizer, try this Easy Nachos Recipe.

 Another tasty Cinco de Mayo party recipe is Chopped & Layered Taco Salad.
 It uses similar ingredients to the seven layer taco dip, making your grocery shopping a breeze.

 More party dip recipes

 If you’re looking for more easy to make party dips, try these:

 - 1 pound ground beef